cyclic-software/www/content/posts/dads-advice-for-how-to-live.md

 So often our minds and our bodies live in two different places.
 Being present and paying attention to both the internal and external is shockingly hard.
 The people around us can tell when we are checked in or checked out mentally or emotionally.
-As a parent I&#39;ve learned that kids are shockingly good at detecting emotional attention (or distraction ;).
+As a parent I've learned that kids are shockingly good at detecting emotional attention (or distraction ;).